The official currency of the Cayman Islands is the CI dollar (KYD). The exchange rate is tied to the US dollar with CI$1 being equivalent to US$1.25.

 If gratuities are not already included, it is customary to tip approximately 15% for good service and more if you were really impressed.

-The 250 banks licensed in Cayman are split into A and B classes, with the former licence permitting banks to carry out local and international business.
-There are currently 16 Class A licensed banks in the Cayman Islands, with seven of those carrying out retail services (June 2011).
-The other banks hold Class B licences and are mainly restricted to offshore transactions with non-residents.
+The 123 banks licensed in Cayman are split into A and B classes, with the former licence permitting banks to carry out local and international business.
+There are currently 9 Class A licensed banks in the Cayman Islands, with six of those carrying out retail services.
+The other 114 banks hold Class B licences and are mainly restricted to offshore transactions with non-residents.
+Of the 123 banks licensed in Cayman in the second quarter of 2020, 20 are from Europe, 21 from the USA, 21 from the Caribbean and Central America, 19 from Asia and Australia, 13 from Canada and Mexico, 27 from South America and two from the Middle East and Africa.
+To see a list of the banks licensed in the Cayman Islands visit www.cima.ky.

 Indeed, the Cayman Islands have been making large efforts to be transparent and to sign laws that benefit foreign governments in the sharing of information and this has paid dividends.
 In 2000, the Cayman Islands Government signed up to the OECD’s project to eliminate harmful tax practices and join the Global Forum on Taxation.
 In 2001, as a demonstration of the OECD commitment, the Cayman Islands signed a tax information exchange agreement with the US which is in force for all civil and criminal matters.
 A few years later, the Cayman Islands agreed to implement the European Union Savings Directive, automatically reporting bilaterally to each of the 27 EU member states the interest income earned by EU citizens in Cayman Islands bank accounts.